dgaydukov/cert-aws/sa/files/sa.md

 It's a best practice to tag multi-volume snapshots so you can manage them as single entity.
 DLM (Data Lifecycle Manager) - manage the lifecycle of ebs snapshot.
 If you combine it with CloudWatch and CloudTrail you get complete backup solution for ebs.
 You can create/manage snapshots manually but using DLM is best practice.
 DLM execute snapshot management based on policies defined when you create dlm.
+There are 3 types of dlm policy:
+* EBS snapshot policy - automate lifecycle of ebs (either single volume or instance)
+* EBS-backed AMI policy - automate lifecycle of ebs-backed ami (only instance type available, cause there can be only 1 ami per instance)
+* Cross-account copy event policy - copy shanpshots to another account, should be used with conjunction with ebs snapshot policy
 When you create snapshot policy you have to enter:
 * resource type: VOLUME - for single ebs volume, INSTANCE - for all ebs volumes for ec2 (multi-volume snapshot)
 * target tags - tags for ebs volume or ec2 instance for which this policy would be applied